shuaizhu23/183_final/README.md

 To access other people's pages I built a pseudo-router in controller.py which uses user id to pull up a user's tasks.

+**Challenges**
+Throughout doing this project I realized how little I like devops, the latency of waiting for cloud hosts to respond is just the worst.
+Getting all the database tables pointed in the right direction was also quite challenging and minimizing database calls to accomplish what I wanted to do.

-It was challenging to do the entire project by myself based off just lectures and slack, but it was quite rewarding.
-I made sure to put in small touches to make the task list feel more like an relaxing game rather than just work.
+It was challenging to do the project solo based off just lectures and slack, but it was also quite rewarding.
+I made sure to put in some small touches to make the task list feel more like an relaxing game rather than just work.
 However following the design principles I set for myself, I made sure everything was clear while still looking playful.